rwapp/MobileA11y/content/Guides/SwiftUI/SwiftUI-Semantic-Views.md

 ### .contain

-The `.contain` argument is the default behaviour.
+The `.contain` argument is the behaviour we get when we don't add a modifier.
 It tells the stack that all accessibility elements within the stack should be treated as individual elements for assistive technology.
 This produces the result "Mars." _Swipe_.
 "The Red Planet." _Swipe_.
 "Button.
 Image."

 ### .combine